Rice Pilaf is a staple in our house! Makes a great side dish, easy enough for busy nights, and even the pickiest of eaters will gobble this one up!

 The leftovers reheat beautifully and it’s easy to make into a main dish by stirring in some leftover chicken and veggies.

 We’re pretty in love with this rice side dish and I think you will be too!

 Rice pilaf is just a method of cooking rice in stock with spices or vegetables that leaves you with grains of rice that don’t stick together.

 If you’ve ever struggled to get rice the correct consistency or cooked through, this method works beautifully and it’s pretty hard to mess up.

 Plus, cooking the rice in broth or stock gives the rice a richer flavor.

-We make this rice pilaf without butter, but we inevitably melt a little in just before serving.
-Butter really does make everything better, but it’s not necessary here if you want to skip it.
+We made this rice pilaf without butter, but we inevitably stir a pat or two in before serving.
+Butter really does make everything better, but it’s not necessary here if you want to skip it!

 More side dish recipes:

 Cheesy Hashbrown Casserole: Everyone loves a good cheesy potato recipe.